Authored by the expert who managed and guided the team behind the Thailand Property Pack

 Does a property price drop look likely in Thailand as of 2026?

-As of January 2026, the likelihood of a meaningful nationwide property price drop in Thailand is low, though localized corrections of 5 to 10% are plausible in oversupplied Bangkok condo submarkets, particularly in outer-city mass-market towers with high vacancy.
+As of early 2026, a nationwide property price crash in Thailand looks unlikely, but localized corrections of 5% to 10% are plausible in oversupplied Bangkok condo clusters where absorption is slow and sellers compete on price.

-The single most important macro factor that would increase the odds of a price drop is a further tightening of bank lending standards, as mortgage rejection rates have already reached 40 to 70% for homes under 3 million baht, and any additional credit squeeze would directly suppress buyer demand.
+The single most important macro factor that could trigger a price drop in Thailand is a tightening of credit conditions or rising mortgage rejection rates, because household debt is already at 87% to 90% of GDP and further lending constraints would directly suppress buyer demand.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Thailand.